Thanks a lot for your interest in writing for Our Life Logs.

 On top of that, we need to make our writing as engaging, insightful and moving as possible.
 The language needs to be rich with “colors.”

-Within our best practice, a story should go between 1,000 and 2,000 words.
+Within our best practice, a story should be about 1500 words.
 However, this can be flexible in certain cases depending on the type of story you are capturing.

 6. Content Style Guide